 Student Counseling Center

 Professional staff in the Counseling Center will provide the majority of sessions with students via Zoom.
-Protocols are being established for students who require face-to-face consultations, and physical adjustments will be made to office spaces to remain compliant with social distancing guidelines, while maintaining client confidentiality.
-Policies and procedures are also being developed that address emergency mental health needs of students in crisis and that require face-to-face intervention.
+Protocols have been established for students who require face-to-face consultations, and physical adjustments have been made to office spaces to remain compliant with social distancing guidelines, while maintaining client confidentiality.
+Policies and procedures were also developed that address emergency mental health needs of students in crisis and that require face-to-face intervention.
 These policies and procedures will outline a response that addresses student needs while also minimizing risk to Counseling, Health Services, Security, or Housing professional staff.

 Student Access Center

-The Student Access Center will conduct the majority of appointments via Zoom and is prepared to handle student requests for accommodations related to UNE’s COVID-19 policies and protocols.
+The Student Access Center is conducting the majority of appointments via Zoom and is prepared to handle student requests for accommodations related to UNE’s COVID-19 policies and protocols.

 All functions falling under the Division of Student Affairs, including Housing, Student Engagement, Health and Wellness Education, Student Conduct, Intercultural Student Engagement, the First Year Experience, and Graduate and Professional Student Affairs also transitioned to providing remote services in spring 2020 for individual students and undergraduate/graduate clubs and organizations.
-Zoom, email, and telephone will remain the preferred methods for communication into the fall semester.
-To the extent possible, programming, typically administered in person and often to large groups, will go forward remotely and in smaller, socially-distanced groups.
+Zoom, email, and telephone remain the preferred methods for communication into the fall semester.
+To the extent possible, programming, typically administered in person and often to large groups, is proceeding remotely and in smaller, socially-distanced groups.